Chen-Abudi/react-around-api-full/README.md

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.

-This app was integrated between Backend & Frontend repositories, then deployed to _GCP_ (Google Cloud Platform) instance.
+This app was integrated between Backend & Frontend repositories, then deployed to _Vercel_.

-# Overview
+# 📢 Overview

 - Intro
 - Languages & Techniques